Configuration Spaces of Manifolds with Boundary: Configuration spaces, their compactifications, and algebraic structures

-The space $\aFM_{N}(r)$ is a stratified manifold.
-Its strata correspond to rooted trees with leaves labeled by $\{1, \dots, r, *\}$, where $*$ is an extra index representing, roughly speaking, the component $N \times \infty$.
+The space $\aFM_{N}(r)$ is a compact SA manifold.
+Just like the other compactifications, it can be decomposed into strata.
+These strata correspond to rooted trees with leaves labeled by $\{1, \dots, r, *\}$, where $*$ is an extra index representing, roughly speaking, the component $N \times \infty$.
 As usual, two leaves belong to a subtree if they are infinitesimally close compared to all the points outside this subtree.
 In particular, if leaf $i$ is in a subtree with $*$, it means that $h_{i} / h_{j} = +\infty$ for all $j$ outside this subtree, in other words that the $i$th point is ``infinitesimally close'' to the component $N \times \infty$ compared to the $j$th point.

 We have natural gluing maps